SuryaTeja-koka/Classification-Trees-in-Python-From-Start-To-Finish-project/README.md

 Learn step-by-step

-In a video that plays in a split-screen with your work area, your instructor will walk you through these steps:
+You will walk you through these steps:

     Task 1: Import the modules that will do all the work Task 2: Import the data